alexirpan/alexirpan.github.io/_posts/2016-01-27-deepmind-go.markdown

 At the end of their 2014 paper, there's a short section on combining their CNN with search.
 They didn't get very far, besides showing it was an obviously good idea if it could be made computationally feasible.
-Ever since that paper, it's felt like the last thing Computer Go needed was a combination of heavy duty neural net move predictors with MCTS, done such that computation time didn't explode.
+Ever since that paper, it's felt like the last thing computer Go needed was a combination of heavy duty neural net move predictors with MCTS, done such that computation time didn't explode.